KinoKabaret/AXIOM-WebRemote/README.md

 ## Contributing

 We recommend the following.
 It saves a lot of git headaches when working in a team.
+To contribute code suggestions, please fork this repo and make pull requests.
+If you choose to file issues, please be specific about platform and reproducing your issues.

 ```
 $ git config --global branch.autosetuprebase always